Instructional Science and Technology M.S.

 *Students develop their capstone each semester, starting with a conceptual idea in the first semester, grounding it in learning theory and developing a prototype in the spring.
 Followed by beta-testing the module or learning-based site during the summer, and ultimately finalizing it for use in the final fall semester.

-During term one and two (semester one), students develop a common understanding of the field and familiarity with instructional design processes.
+During the first semester, students develop a common understanding of the field and familiarity with instructional design processes.

-During term three and four (semester two), students use learning theories and instructional design principles to construct a functioning learning unit.
+During the second semester, students use learning theories and instructional design principles to construct a functioning learning unit.

-During term five and six (semester three), students develop and conduct appropriate usability, reliability, and efficiency tests of learning modules.
+During the third semester, students develop and conduct appropriate usability, reliability, and efficiency tests of learning modules.

-During term seven and eight (semester four), students finish a Capstone project or thesis that connects with one's career as a culminating experience.
+During the fourth semester, students finish a Capstone project or thesis that connects with one's career as a culminating experience.

 Throughout the program, students use a wide range interactive multimedia software, information technology, and media through team-based projects and individual work.
 In short, each semester builds upon the last, both in terms of theoretical knowledge and in practical technological skills.
 In this way, students can develop a career-ready background in a short timeframe.